mliu6723/cse15l-lab-reports/labreport2.md

   }
 ```

+This fix fixes the issue because now the program keeps track of everytime the lowest number appears in the array.
+Using this number, it is able to correctly calculate the number of values to compute the average from.
+Instead of arr.length-1 which assumes there is only one appearance of the lowest number, it is now arr.length - counter which is equal to arr.length - (number of appearances of lowest number).

 # Part 3
 From lab in week 2 and week 3, I learned a lot about web servers, something that I did not know before.
 I learned specifically how to run a web server from the terminal and how to then access that web server.
 Furthermore, I learned the basics of constructing a web server in VSCode from scratch.